hyscale/hspec/docs/hyscale-spec-reference.md

 The following fields of service spec can be overridden or additionally specified (merged) in a profile file:

-**props, secrets, replicas, resource-limits, size of volumes.
+**props, secrets, replicas, resource-limits, size of volumes, allowTraffic.

 _(overrides if same keyname)_